 OFAC named Xiaobing Yan, Fujing Zheng and Guanghua Zheng as narcotics traffickers under the Foreign Narcotics Kingpin Designation Act, freezing any property they own within the U.S. and listing a number of email aliases, citizen numbers and passport information for the three.

-The agency also listed a number of bitcoin addresses, as well as one litecoin address, that the agency claims belong to the Chinese citizens.
+a number of bitcoin addresses, as well as one litecoin address, that the agency claims belong to the Chinese citizens.

 According to a press release, Fujing Zheng is a "significant foreign narcotics trafficker," who received support from Guanghua Zheng.
 Yan has separately been designated "as a significant narcotics trafficker."